-Techstars’ Managing Directors (MDs) devote their time to finding the best startups.
-Between office hours, recruiting tours, and AMAs, they are available to answer your questions and tell you more about Techstars.
+Techstars’ managing directors devote their time to finding the best startups.
+Between office hours, roadshows and AMAs, they are available to answer your questions and tell you more about Techstars.

 Can’t join them in person?
-Check out our FAQ and read on for insights from our MDs on what they are looking for in applications from startups.
+Check out our FAQ and read on for insights from our managing directors on what they are looking for in applications from startups.

 Do your research, learn more about each program and the team behind it, and check out who we’ve accepted in the past.

 Don’t let your misperceptions stop you!
-Our MDs set the record straight:
+Our managing directors set the record straight:

 You are never too far along!
 Techstars can, and has, helped at all stages.
 It’s not just pre-product, pre-revenue companies.